gillian-guide/gillian-guide.github.io/docs/en/essential-modding/fusionfix.md

         - Consider re-running the Setup Utility if you used it on the [Optimization](../../optimization.md) or [Additional Setup](../../additional-setup.md) pages.
         - See the [optimal graphics settings for FusionFix](../../additional-setup.md#optimal-graphics-settings).
 === "1.0.8.0"
+    !!! info "Missing fixes"
+        Installing FusionFix on 1.0.8.0 compromises on some fixes, and you won't receive any official support from Fusion Team shall any issues arise.
+Keep that in mind.
     1. Go to the latest [release page](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/releases/latest).
     2. Download :material-zip-box:`GTAIV.EFLC.FusionFix.zip`.
     3. Extract the archive into the game folder.